 ✅ easy media integration

-Imagine your sales team wants to publish a new product training course.
-Instead of painstakingly preparing new content, existing presentations, videos, and documents can be directly integrated and supplemented.
+Imagine your sales team wants to release a new product training.
+Instead of elaborately preparing content from scratch, existing presentations, videos, and documents can be directly integrated and supplemented.

 Manage training efficiently

-Often, the real effort only begins after a training course has been published:
+Often, the real work only begins after a training course has been published:

 👉 Who has already participated?